 ABOUT THE FESTIVAL

-Entering into its 12th year in 2017, HIFF provides a unique venue for filmmakers and media artists to share their work in a forum dedicated to the celebration of independent cinema.
-Since its inception, HIFF has showcased the Atlantic Region's most innovative works alongside the films of acclaimed visiting artists.
+Now in its 12th year, HIFF provides a unique venue for filmmakers and media artists to share their work in a forum dedicated to the celebration of independent cinema.
+Since its inception, HIFF has showcased the Atlantic region's most innovative works alongside the films of acclaimed visiting artists.

 In addition to the main festival content, HIFF includes professional development opportunities for local filmmakers and the public including the Programmer Initiative, The Distribution Initiative, and the HIFF Masterclasses.